EldariaDevelopment/Skript-LifeSteal/README.md

 * SkUnity Skript Documentation: https://docs.skunity.com/
 # Forums
 * SkUnity Skript Forums: https://forums.skunity.com/
-#                              What You Must Do
+#                              What You Should do First
 	1. Set Items to {HeartIncrease}, {HeartDecrease}, {Heart}, {CombatTimerIncrease}, and {CombatTimerDecrease}.
 		> Use /setitem with the item in your hand.